New South Wales Projects

 The Garema project covers a 20km long undercover extension of the Parkes Fault Zone, recognised as a major controlling structure for orogenic gold mineralisation associated with the Middle Devonian Tabberabberan Orogeny in NSW, and is associated with significant gold mineralisation along its ~150km exposed length, from Alkane’s (ASX:ALK) >2 Moz Au Tomingley gold project to the north to the extensive historical underground workings at Wheogo Mountain, approximately 30km WNW of Grenfell, for which production is unknown.

-The application area has seen little previous exploration, with the only significant on ground work being undertaken by Newcrest in the early 1990’s, with the shallow drilling of 13 RC holes, between 11m and 88m in depth which intersected very low level gold mineralisation in the basement.
+The area has seen little previous exploration, with the only significant on ground work being undertaken by Newcrest in the early 1990’s, with the shallow drilling of 13 RC holes, between 11m and 88m in depth which intersected very low-level gold mineralisation in the basement.
 The area is also covered by a open file high-resolution (100m line spacing, 45m sensor height) aeromagnetic dataset, which was flown in 2011.

 Be Part of the Vision and Contribute Today